serengil/deepface/README.md

 deepface_result = DeepFace.verify("img1.jpg", "img2.jpg", model_name = "DeepFace")
 ```

-VGG-Face has the highest accuracy score but it is not convenient for real time studies because of its complex structure.
-FaceNet is a complex model as well.
-On the other hand, OpenFace has a close accuracy score but it performs the fastest.
-That's why, OpenFace is much more convenient for real time studies.

-The complexity of each face recognition model is different.
+The complexity and response time of each face recognition model is different so do accuracy scores.
 Mean ± std. dev. of 7 runs on CPU for each model in my experiments is illustrated in the following table.

 | Model        | VGG-Face         | OpenFace         | Google FaceNet   | Facebook DeepFace |
 | ---          | ---              | ---              | ---              | ---               |